 Sgt.
 Grimshawe: Private Bailey, in answer to your question, I’d back him against the H-Bomb any day!
 (3)

 And this is helped thanks to the brilliant comedians.
 Many of them became Carry On regulars such as the inimitable Kenneth Williams, the versatile Kenneth Connor, the lovely Shirley Eaton (three-time Carry On cast member and, later, bond girl in Goldfinger), Bill Owen, Charles Hawtrey, Terence London, the prolific Hattie Jacques, etc. On his side, William Hartnell became famous for playing the first Doctor Who.
-Bob Monkhouse who plays Charlie, unfortunately, appeared only in this first Carry On film, which is too unfortunate as he would have made a highly appreciated regular.
+Bob Monkhouse, who plays Charlie, unfortunately, appeared only in this first Carry On film, which is disappointing as he would have made a highly appreciated regular.
 Of course, he kept itself busy in many fields such as film, stage, radio, television, stand up comedy, music, writing, etc.

 You have to keep in mind that, with their very distinctive personalities, it’s not surprising that Kenneth Connor, Kenneth Williams, and Charles Hawtrey were chosen to embody the spirit of the Carry On films.
 We like the idea of having the occasion to see them caught together in hilarious on-screen situations many times during the series.